Behind the Scenes of "The Eternal Space," A Play About Penn Station's Demolition

 New York City’s falcons were among the first animals to receive aid from the Endangered Species Act of 1973.
 According to the NYC Parks Department, over 145 falcons have been successfully hatched and banded by biologists since 1983.
 Now, according to the New York State Department of Environmental Protection, while Peregrine Falcons are listed as an endangered species in New York State, New York City has the largest urban population of them.

-Before the Snowy Owl appeared last winter, the last sighting of this species in Central Park was in 1890, more than 100 years ago!
+Before the Snowy Owl appeared in 2021, the last sighting of this species in Central Park was in 1890, more than 100 years ago!
 While these owls are usually found in the Arctic regions of North America, Europe or Asia, they pass New York in their normal winter migratory patterns.
 You can see a Snowy Owl specimen on display in the Theodore Roosevelt Memorial Hall of the American Museum of Natural History.
 This specific bird was shot by Theordore Roosevelt himself near his home on Long Island in 1876 and donated to the museum in 1911.

 Few birds have thrown New Yorkers into such a frenzy as the mysterious Mandarin Duck did in 2018.
 The tiny bird made a big splash when he turned up at the Central Park Pond near the Hallett Sanctuary that fall.
 Mandarin Ducks are usually found in East Asia, so how this guy got to Central Park was quite puzzling.
 Although the bird had a band on its leg, no one claimed it.
 When the duck first appeared, the NYC Parks Department told Untapped New York, “It is likely that this duck escaped captivity or was released.
 Unfortunately, it’s not totally uncommon for people to release pets into a park when they can no longer care for them.
 This is both against Park rules, and bad for the animal.
 We have confirmed that it did not come from any of the local zoos.”